HomeEducationPrivate education in Singapore preparing for the next wave of benchmarking: SAPE

 Register Now →

 Shifting the focus from academic programmes, there was also significance placed on adult and lifelong learning.
 The guest-of-honour at the event, Low Yen Ling, Singapore’s Senior Parliamentary Secretary, Ministry of Trade and Industry and Ministry of Education, highlighted the need for educators to customise and curate skills-based courses that are attractive to adult learners.
 These courses should be “bite-sized modules” and engaging.
-More importantly, these courses need to be relevant to the industry’s needs and ideally mapped against the Industry Transformation Maps (ITM), integrated roadmaps covering 23 industries under 6 clusters introduced by the Ministry of Trade and Industry in 2016 to “sustain growth and competitiveness of Singapore’s and industries.”
+More importantly, these courses need to be relevant to the industry’s needs and ideally mapped against the Industry Transformation Maps (ITM), integrated roadmaps covering 23 industries under 6 clusters introduced by the Ministry of Trade and Industry in 2016 to “sustain growth and competitiveness of Singapore’s economy and industries.”

 “Benchmarking is not just about identifying and implementing good practices.
 They should be best practices or at the very least practices that are better than what you currently employ.
-There is also a need to look beyond comparing academic results between the private and public institutions — and really delve into areas such as employability, industry-relevance, service experience and so on,” said Newly elected President of SAPE, Leon Choong, who is also the President of Kaplan Singapore.
+There is also a need to look beyond comparing academic results between the private and public institutions — and really delve into areas such as employability, industry-relevance, service experience and so on,” said Newly elected of SAPE, Leon Choong, who is also the President of Kaplan Singapore.

 Get the day's headlines from Tech Observer straight in your inbox